Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 <p>A paragraph with <i>italic</i> and <b>bold</b> text and a link
 to the <a href='screen:home'>home screen</a>.
 ```
-Notice that `<a>` hyperlinks are supported and are primarily used to allow navigation to pendant screens.
+Notice that `<a>` hyper-links are supported and are primarily used to allow navigation to pendant screens.

 ### Link protocols